A lot has been written about free travel.

 - Travel writer

 - Importer/exporter of goods.
-Check applying laws first.
+Make sure it complies with the law first.

 - Work for a non-profit organization.
 Start looking for it on Idealist